-If you have foreign taxes available for credit but you cannot use them because of the limit, you may be able to carry them back to the 2 previous tax years and forward to the next 10 tax years.
+If you have foreign taxes available for credit but you cannot use them because of the limit, you may be able to carry them back 1 tax year and forward to the next 10 tax years.
 See Carryback and Carryover, later.